SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/07-formatting-via-cds-annotations/readme.md

 ➡️ If you happen to finish this chapter early, think about the following questions (that we will discuss later):

 - In the screen shot in step 5 you can see the Flexible Column Layout in action.
-How can this be applied to the application using the SAP Fiori Tools to the application using the SAP Fiori Tools?
+How can this be applied to the application using the SAP Fiori Tools?
 - How does SAP Fiori elements know how to color code the `stock` column in the list report?
 Where are the threshold values defined?
 - Inspect the "General Information" field group on the object page closely and try to find the missing piece.
 How could we add this missing piece?